Heliocentrism: Ancient and medieval astronomy

 While the sphericity of Earth was widely recognized in Greco-Roman astronomy from at least the 4th century BC, Earth's daily rotation and yearly orbit around the Sun was never universally accepted until the Copernican Revolution.

-While a moving Earth was proposed at least from the 4th century BC in Pythagoreanism, and a fully developed heliocentric model was developed by Aristarchus of Samos in the 3rd century BC, these ideas were not successful in replacing the view of a stationary spherical Earth, and from the 2nd century AD the predominant model, which would be inherited by medieval astronomy, was the geocentric model described in Ptolemy's Almagest.
+While a moving Earth was proposed at least from the 4th century BCE in Pythagoreanism, and a fully developed heliocentric model was developed by Aristarchus of Samos in the 3rd century BCE, these ideas were not successful in replacing the view of a stationary spherical Earth, and from the 2nd century CE the predominant model, which would be inherited by medieval astronomy, was the geocentric model described in Ptolemy's Almagest.

 The movements of the Moon, the planets, and the Sun around the static Earth in the Ptolemaic geocentric model (upper panel) in comparison to the orbits of the planets and the daily-rotating Earth around the Sun in the Copernican heliocentric model (lower panel).
 In both models, the Moon rotates around Earth.

-Problems with Ptolemy's system were well recognized in medieval astronomy, and an increasing effort to criticize and improve it in the late medieval period eventually led to the Copernican heliocentrism developed in Renaissance astronomy.

 Classical antiquity

 Pythagoreans

 The first non-geocentric model of the universe was proposed by the Pythagorean philosopher Philolaus (d.
-390 BC), who taught that at the center of the universe was a "central fire", around which Earth, the Sun, the Moon, and planets revolved in uniform circular motion.
+390 BCE), who taught that at the center of the universe was a "central fire", around which Earth, the Sun, the Moon, and planets revolved in uniform circular motion.
 This system postulated the existence of a Counter-Earth collinear with Earth and central fire, with the same period of revolution around the central fire as Earth.
 The Sun revolved around the central fire once a year, and the stars were stationary.
 Earth maintained the same hidden face towards the central fire, rendering both it and the "Counter-Earth" invisible from Earth.
 The Pythagorean concept of uniform circular motion remained unchallenged for approximately the next 2000 years, and it was to the Pythagoreans that Copernicus referred to show that the notion of a moving Earth was neither new nor revolutionary.
 Kepler gave an alternative explanation of the Pythagoreans' "central fire" as the Sun, "as most sects purposely hid[e] their teachings".

-Heraclides of Pontus (4th century BC) said that the rotation of Earth explained the apparent daily motion of the celestial sphere.
+Heraclides of Pontus (4th century BCE) said that the rotation of Earth explained the apparent daily motion of the celestial sphere.
 It used to be thought that he believed Mercury and Venus to revolve around the Sun, which in turn (along with the other planets) revolves around Earth.
-Macrobius (AD 395—423) later described this as the "Egyptian System," stating that "it did not escape the skill of the Egyptians," though there is no other evidence it was known in ancient Egypt.
+Macrobius (CE 395—423) later described this as the "Egyptian System," stating that "it did not escape the skill of the Egyptians," though there is no other evidence it was known in ancient Egypt.